 Reset WordPress Admin Password on Localhost

 We are using phpMyAdmin to reset a password on localhost.
-Please visit phpMyAdmin control panel by using below URL in your browser’s address bar: http://localhost/phpmyadmin/
+Please visit phpMyAdmin control panel by using the below URL in your browser’s address bar: http://localhost/phpmyadmin/

 - You will be asked to provide your MySQL username and password.
 Typically, the username is root with no password.

 - Once you are logged in, you need to select your WordPress database.

 - Once you select your database, you will see a list of tables on the left-hand side in your WordPress database.
-Click on the browse link next to WordPress users table.
+Click on the Browse link next to the WordPress users table.

 - You will now see the list of entries in your users’ table.
 The number of rows varies on how many users are registered on your WordPress site, then search your admin username.